Wang-yeeming/minicat/README.md

-# minicat: A CLI wroten with Rust-lang.
+# minicat: A self-made CLI tool written with Rust-lang.